Forecast change in the AI era

 This virtual e-learning program is designed for all learners.
 No prior experience or legal training is required.
 A short introductory module will be provided to participants with no legal background to familiarize them with key legal concepts and terminology that will be covered in the course.

-The AI and Law Certificate is for learners from diverse professional backgrounds, sectors and disciplines.
+The AI and Law Intensive is for learners from diverse professional backgrounds, sectors and disciplines.
 Whether you work in government policy development, non-profit administration, private or in-house legal practice, academia and research, start-up or large-scale business, there is something in this course for you.

 Fees